What is a Homestead Exemption in Texas?

-- Download the above form, fill it out and take it to the Parker County Appraisal District Building off Santa Fe (across from the Post Office).
+Download the above form, fill it out and take it to the Parker County, or your local Appraisal District Building.
 You can backdate this form up to two years after the first year of taxes have been due.
 If you have questions about the date on the form, leave that section blank and the great people at the appraisal district will help you decide which date to use.

 If I own only 50% of the home that I live in, do I still qualify for the Homestead Exemption?

 Yes.
 However, if you qualify for a homestead exemption and are not the sole owner of the property to which the homestead exemption applies, the exemption you receive is based on the interest you own.
 For example, if you own a 50 percent interest in a homestead, you will receive only one-half, or $12,500, of a $25,000 homestead offered by a school district.